 Kashan is famous for its traditional houses which belonged to wealthy merchants from the 1800s who enjoyed a thriving trade in textiles, carpets and copper.
 Our hotel, Ehsan House, was once a traditional house dating from this era and its pretty courtyards, gardens and rectangular pools were cool and relaxing.
 We scored the room at the top – great rooftop views, but the stairs tested the calf muscles.

 Other restored traditional houses, also dating from the 1800s are quite elaborate with their high mud brick walls, sheer size, coloured glass, mirrors, frescoes, wood panelling and subterranean courtyards.
 The following photos are of Khan-e Tabatabaei and Khan-e Abbasian.

 Manouchehri House is simply beautiful after its 3 year restoration, but with only 9 rooms, it is often solidly booked out.
-Since we couldn’t stay here, we booked into their restaurant for a wonderful dinner.
+If you can’t stay here, then book into their restaurant for a wonderful dinner.

 Masjed-e Agha Borzog is a decommissioned 19th century mosque and visitors have free licence to roam around it.
 It’s impressive with its tiled minarets and Quran verses inscribed throughout.
 Clerics in training live on the lower floor and give the mosque a lived in feel.

 Nearby is Hammam-e Sultan Mir Ahmad, a 500 year old Iranian hammam – a bath house which is stunning.
 It’s not operational today unfortunately.
 Quite a lot of money has been spent on its restoration which revealed the plaster made of milk, egg white, soy flour and lime was stronger than cement!
 Coloured glass domes on top of the hammam let in much needed light.

 I quite liked this message inside the hammam regarding the wearing of the hijab.